caxerx/MemoryVisualizer4J/docs/GettingStart.md

 ![](images/netbeans-add-jar.png)

-After than, select the MemoryVisualizer4J library file you just downloaded.
+After that, select the MemoryVisualizer4J library file you just downloaded.
 Then click `Open`.
 Then back to the main page and you are finished the setup.
 ![](images/netbeans-openfile.png)

 ### Eclipse